Using isolated environments

 • Therefore the solution to complete the necessary packages needed for the course lessons, different approaches has to be made.

-• This is left as exercise for you, see Exercise 4.
+• This is left as exercise for you, see Exercise 4 and 5.

 Exercise 0: Make a decision between venv or conda.